Avin008/Avin008/README.md

 - 🌱 I’m currently learning **HTML, CSS, JS, REACT**

-- 👨‍💻 All of my projects are available at [https://avinashmahananda.netlify.app/](https://avinashmahananda.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://avinashmahananda.vercel.app/](https://avinashmahananda.vercel.app/)

-- 📝 Read my blogs at [https://avinashmahananda-blogs.netlify.app/](https://avinashmahananda-blogs.netlify.app/)

 - ⚡ Fun fact **By working faithfully 8 hours a day you may eventually get to be boss and work 12 hours a day.**